-- (1) Each of the Parties is a local authority within the meaning of the Local Government Acts 1972 and 2000 for the purposes of their administrative areas. - (2) The Executive and full Council of each of the Parties has determined by resolution to establish this joint committee to become effective from 1st July 2008 for the purposes of exercising agreed functions over their 'combined administrative area'. - (3) The joint committee will be established as the (Joint Arrangements) Committee and be called the AGMA Executive Board, AGMA being the acronym for the Association of Greater Manchester Authorities.
+- (1) Each of the Parties is a local authority within the meaning of the Local Government Acts 1972 and 2000 for the purposes of their administrative areas, or is a combined authority within the meaning of the Local Democracy, Economic Development and Construction Act 2009. - (2) The Executive and full Council of each of the Parties (or in the case of a combined authority a meeting of that combined authority) has determined by resolution to establish (or to subsequently join) this joint committee for the purposes of exercising agreed functions over their 'combined administrative area'. - (3) The joint committee was established as the (Joint Arrangements) Committee and is called the AGMA Executive Board, AGMA being the acronym for the Association of Greater Manchester Authorities. - (4) The Greater Manchester Combined Authority ("the GMCA") was established on 1 April 2011 with a remit covering transport, economic development and regeneration functions, and it was subsequently agreed that the GMCA may join the AGMA Executive Board as a Full Member (it having previously been an Associate Member of AGMA).